 Today on Teen Jazz Radio I’m going to talk about developing good music habits.
-It’s important to practice everyday based on what your goals in music are and that’s easier to do if you make it a habit.
-Whether your goal is to continue developing your music, becoming an engineer or a songwriter, it’s important to spend time each and everyday to get closer to your goals, so we’re going to talk about how to make practicing (or songwriting) a habit.
+It’s important to practice every day based on what your goals in music are and that’s easier to do if you make it a habit.
+Whether your goal is to continue developing your music, becoming an engineer, or a songwriter, it’s important to spend time each and every day to get closer to your goals.
+It is also important to know that there is always help and support when developing your dreams, especially music, and today there are platforms such as Spotify and SoundCloud where it makes it possible to get recognized.
+In fact, you can find the best sites to buy Soundcloud plays, followers & likes as well so that people can find you easily and like your work.
+So with all that being said, we’re going to talk about how to make practicing (or songwriting) a habit.

 Also in this episode, I’m also going to feature the music of Ryan Saranich, Trifield Guitar Project, Bastian Weinhold, David Pedrick, This Time with Feeling and Jonathan Butler.